5.7-magnitude quake shakes Utah, Salt Lake airport closed

-SALT LAKE CITY (AP) — A 5.7-magnitude earthquake shook Salt Lake City and its suburbs early Wednesday, sending spooked residents fleeing their homes, knocking out power for tens of thousands and closing the city’s airport.
+SALT LAKE CITY (AP) — An earthquake shook millions of people across metro Salt Lake City Wednesday, closing a major international airport hub, showering bricks onto sidewalks and damaging a spire and statue atop the Church of Jesus Christ of Latter-day Saints’ iconic Salt Lake Temple.

-The epicenter was just southwest of Salt Lake City and about 2.8 million in the state probably felt the quake, the U.S. Geological Survey reported.
+The epicenter of the 5.7-magnitude quake was just southwest of Salt Lake City, between the city’s airport and the Great Salt Lake.
+The temblor and its aftershocks physically and mentally rattled approximately 2.8 million people who are already hunkered down amid the coronavirus epidemic.

-There were no initial reports of major damage to buildings or injuries, said Utah Emergency Management spokesman Joe Dougherty.
+There were no reports of injuries in the hours immediately after the 7:09 a.m. quake, Utah Emergency Management spokesman Joe Dougherty said.

-Operations at Salt Lake City International Airport came to a halt and the control tower and concourses were evacuated, the airport tweeted.
-Officials were conducting a runway inspection to try to determine if there was any damage, the Federal Aviation Administration said in a statement.
-Planes headed to Salt Lake City were diverted.
+Operations at Salt Lake City International Airport came to a halt and the control tower and concourses were evacuated.
+Planes headed to Salt Lake City were diverted while officials conducted a runway inspection.
+Police blocked the road to the airport, allowing in only those who were picking up passengers.

+Far fewer people than normal were in the airport because of mass cancellations caused by the coronavirus outbreak.
+On a typical travel day, the airport would have had about 24,000 people inside it and more making connections.
+But there were just 9,000 there, said the airport’s executive director, Bill Wyatt, making an evacuation of the terminal easier.

+No runway damage was found following the inspection and most of the damage in the terminal appeared to be caused by a broken water line.
+Wyatt said he expected the airport to reopen in “hours not days.”

 The quake also shut down the light rail service for Salt Lake City and its suburbs.